AnujaDehideniya/SIT210/README.md

 This modular approach makes the code readable, maintainable, and scalable, allowing easy addition of new lights or sensors in the future.

 How to Use
-Connect the porch LED to Arduino pin D2 and the hallway LED to D3 (with 220Ω resistors to GND).
+Connect the porch LED to Arduino pin D2 and the hallway LED to D3.
 Connect a push button to pin D4 and GND.
 Upload the code to an Arduino Nano 33 IoT.
 Press the button to turn on the lights.